 Policy 4.13A.14.
-Mixed_Use Overlay.
-The Future Land Use Map designates Mixed_Use Overlays (MUO) to areas in designated Community Redevelopment Areas as specified in Policy 4.2B.4.
-Within the MUO, mixed-use development is permitted on all future land use designations.
+Mixed Use Overlay.
+The Future Land Use Map designates Mixed Use Overlays to areas in designated community redevelopment areas as specified in Policy 4.2B.4.
 MUO areas are intended to support a compact urban form and provide for local, small-scale employment, shopping and civic opportunities.
 The overlay areas seek to attain a small town urban form, with walkable streets, on-street parking, small parking lots, public open spaces, community facilities and buildings of similar scale related to each other in form and proportion.
-Generally, mixed_use overlay areas cover the urbanized core of the CRA where mixed_use is allowed to encourage redevelopment.
-See, Chapter 18, Community Redevelopment Element.
+Generally, mixed use overlay areas cover the urbanized core of the CRA where mixed use is allowed to encourage redevelopment.
 Redevelopment of existing sites and in-fill development in these areas shall be designed to improve residents' quality of life by (1) encouraging compatibility and pedestrian links between commercial developments and surrounding residential areas; (2) accommodating home-based small businesses; (3) increasing economic and social integration by providing opportunities for diverse housing types and reduced traffic and other infrastructure needs.
 Opportunities for mixed use in these overlay areas shall be provided by allowing different types of land uses in close proximity, planned as a unified, complementary whole, and functionally integrated to share infrastructure.